I Can Dream

 "I Can Dream" is a song by British rock band Skunk Anansie, released as their second single in June 1995.
-The song was taken from their debut album, Paranoid & Sunburnt (1995), and reached number 41 on the UK Singles Chart.
+The song was taken from their debut album, Paranoid & Sunburnt (1995), and reached number 41 on the UK singles chart.
 The CD single features two B-sides and a live recording of "Little Baby Swastikkka".

+Critical reception

+Mark Sutherland from Smash Hits gave "I Can Dream" four out of five, writing, "Meet the scariest band on the planet.
+The Skunks play blood-and-guts indie-metal, their singer Skin makes Tank Girl look like Zoe Ball (now there's an idea!) and the moshpit at their gigs should carry a Government Health Warning.
+In other words, they are ace to the power of fantastic and this will be a hit, otherwise Ms Skin will be very cross indeed.
+And believe me, you DO NOT want that."

 Music video

-The black-and-white music video was directed by production team Gob TV, who directed the video for "Selling Jesus".
+The black-and-white music video for "I Can Dream" was directed by production team Gob TV, who directed the video for "Selling Jesus".